 The Irish Draught was officially recognized as a breed in Ireland in 1901.
 In 1900s, the Irish Government Ministry of Agriculture set up a registry for the breed, but unfortunately the studbook opened in 1917 was lost in a fire.
 During WWI, the breed’s popularity had skyrocketed as they made solid, easy-keeping cavalry horses that had a comfortable gait and they were used to help the war effort.
 The emergence of tractors and automobiles ultimately reversed the trend and numbers plummeted as the need for horses declined.

-Fortunately, the breed had another use in the production of fine sport horses known as the Irish Hunter or Irish Sport horse.
-When crossed with Thoroughbreds, they produced a highly athletic horse with solid bone which is crucial to the well-being of an equine athlete intended for fox hunting or to serve as hunter jumpers on a competitive level.
-Because of this quality, many purebred Irish Draughts are used for the creation of the more valuable sport horses resulting in very few purebreds being created at all.
-As of 2011, less than 8,400 purebred horses remain globally.
+Fortunately, the breed had another use – for the production of fine horses known as the Irish Hunter or Irish Sport horse.
+When crossed with Thoroughbreds, they produce a highly athletic horse with the solid bone that is crucial to the well-being of an equine athlete intended for fox hunting or as a hunter/jumper at a competitive level.
+Unfortunately, purebred Irish Draughts have been used for the creation of the more valuable sport horses resulting in very few pure Irish Draughts being bred.

 Did you know:

 Membership dollars and charitable gifts provide LOTS of free heritage breed resources like archived Facebook chats, microgrants, webinars, book downloads, and charts for comparing breed attributes.
 Staff members also answer phone calls and emails every day.
 These and many more services are designed to graduate more breeds off the Conservation Priority List.
 Thank you for investing in our ability to serve the heritage breeds community with free resources!